ysBach/SNU_AOclass/Notebooks/00-0_Preface.md

 * CL has no debug functionality, so it is bad for large programming.
  * Each observatory needs its own software for data reduction.
 SPP and CL are not good for such purpose.
  * Actually, many different observatories makes their own routines with IDL, not IRAF/SPP/CL, and distribute it to the observers.

+#### 2.1.3.
+License and Documentation Problems

+IRAF seems to have a copyright problem which can be sensitive to mention; I hesitate to even mentioning it.
+If you are interested, you may search for [iraf-community distribution](https://iraf-community.github.io/) (which became public to open source community thanks to the years of hard work of Dr. Streicher).
+I heard from third persons that this may have been one of the reasons why NASA and STScI started to hide IRAF from the main pages and tried to erase many traces of it.
+You may remember STScI's removal of IRAF documentation hosting in the summer of 2019 (I harshly blamed it as an irresponsible vandalism action in science done by an institution which once urged scientists to use IRAF).

 ### 2.2.
 PyRAF and Its Problems
 PyRAF is an alternative, made of Python, to avoid those problems of IRAF, especially to alleviate the complexity / debugging problem of SPP/CL: